bhctest123/soberlivingappcom-new/src/content/blog/how-to-open-a-sober-living-home-business-in-pennsylvania.md

 ---
-title: "Sober Living App - How to Open a Sober Living Home Business in Pennsylvania"
+title: 'How to Open a Sober Living Home Business in Pennsylvania'
 description: "How to open a sober living home business in Pennsylvania (PA).
 Guide covers key steps, requirements & tips."
 date: 2021-10-26
 author: "Ben Weiss"